Aliases for CCR1 Gene

 CCR1 (Chemokine (C-C Motif) Receptor 1) is a Protein Coding gene.
-Diseases associated with CCR1 include chromoblastomycosis and mesangial proliferative glomerulonephritis.
+Diseases associated with CCR1 include chromoblastomycosis and immune-complex glomerulonephritis.
 Among its related pathways are Signaling by GPCR and Akt Signaling.
-GO annotations related to this gene include phosphatidylinositol phospholipase C activity and C-C chemokine receptor activity.
+GO annotations related to this gene include G-protein coupled receptor activity and chemokine receptor activity.
 An important paralog of this gene is CCR7.

 UniProtKB/Swiss-Prot for CCR1 Gene

 Receptor for a C-C type chemokine.
 Binds to MIP-1-alpha, MIP-1-delta, RANTES, and MCP-3 and, less efficiently, to MIP-1-beta or MCP-1 and subsequently transduces a signal by increasing the intracellular calcium ions level.
 Responsible for affecting stem cell proliferation